 CPU Requires Audio Manager: Audio managers are the best applications to manage all connected devices.
 All the latest CPUs require these managers to make it convenient for users to manage all devices from one place.

 Hardware Malfunctioning: Replacing the CPU is a challenging task.
-If you are not a professional, then it could be more challenging for you.
+It could be more challenging for you if you are not a professional.
 You could damage other hardware like sound cards or sound pins.
-Sometimes you also forget to insert the sound card after CPU installation.
+Sometimes, you also forget to insert the sound card after CPU installation.

 Uninstall Drivers and Scan Hardware Changes

 Each piece of hardware has its drivers, and you need to install them to make it function properly.
-If you have installed a new CPU, then you also need to install its drivers.
-These drivers are always available on the CPU manufacturer’s website, like Intel or AMD, for free.
+If you have installed a new CPU, you must also install its drivers.
+These drivers are always available for free on the CPU manufacturer’s website, like Intel or AMD.

-You can use another automatic driver update method which is more convenient and takes no time to do.
+You can use another automatic driver update method, which is more convenient and takes no time.
 You just have to go to the device manager and scan for the hardware changes.
 But before that, you have to remove the previous audio driver.
 Here’s the whole process,

 - First, navigate to “Audio inputs and outputs.”

 - Select your previous driver and right-click on it to open the file.
 Here, select “Uninstall” to remove the driver from the system.

 - Now navigate to “Sound, Video, and game controller” and locate the same driver after expanding the file.